 Theme Headline Planning Issues Potential Impact on Health Possible Mitigation/Enhancement Measures to Improve Health Outcomes Does the proposal minimise construction impacts such as dust, noise, vibration and odours?
 Construction impact from operations during the development phase, including increased vehicle movement and noise.
 Noise and vibration can cause sleep disturbance and stress, which can have a detrimental impact on mental health.
 Poor air quality from dust is linked to heart conditions, lung disease and asthma levels among children.
 Ensure mechanisms are put in place to control hours of construction and vehicle movements, such as a construction management plan.
 Community engagement before and during construction can help alleviate fears and concerns.
 Does the proposal encourage and promote housing quality, taking into account daylight, sound insulation, private space, and standards for accessible and adaptable dwellings?
-Housing design - orientation, layout and internal space Accessible and adaptable housing Housing mix - tenure, sizes Affordable homes Energy efficient and affordable to run homes Unhealthy living environments, e.g. lack of daylight, ventilation, noise and overcrowding can impact negatively on mental health conditions such as depression and can exacerbate health conditions such as respiratory diseases, Orientate buildings to maximise natural light.
+Does the proposal provide affordable housing?
+Housing design - orientation, layout and internal space Accessible and adaptable housing Housing mix - tenure, sizes Affordable homes Energy efficient and affordable to run homes Unhealthy living environments, e.g. lack of daylight, ventilation, noise and overcrowding can impact negatively on mental health conditions such as depression and can exacerbate health conditions such as respiratory diseases, cardiovascular diseases and cancer.
+Orientate buildings to maximise natural light.
 Accessible and adaptable homes can meet the changing needs of current and future occupants.
+Active Travel and Connectivity Promoting and prioritising walking and cycling Transport is a key wider determinant of health.
+Reducing car dependency Provide safe, well-lit, attractive and clearly